Mellanox/libvma/README.txt

 Default value is 100

 VMA_HW_TS_CONVERSION
-The above param defines the time stamp conversion method.
+The above parameter defines the time stamp conversion method.
 Experimental verbs is required for converting the time stamp from hardware time (Hz) to system time (seconds.nano_seconds).
 Hence, hardware support is not guaranteed.
 The value of VMA_HW_TS_CONVERSION is determined by all devices - i.e if the hardware of